Luckykarter/avasocial/README.md

 The purpose of this application is to provide REST API endpoints for serving social network activities.
 Description of endpoints can be found in SwaggerUI/Redoc.
 Links provided in section API Reference

+https://github.com/Luckykarter/avabot - The bot that can be used for demonstrating/testing the fetures of the application

 ## Third party services used by application
 - Hunter - https://hunter.io - e-mail validation
 - ClearBit - https://clearbit.com/ - user data enrichment